waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Hypothesis 3:** Pushing the central boulder (now at (7, 17)) further right to (8, 17) will create a path.
 - **Test:** Pushed boulder to (8, 17).
 Attempted to pathfind to eastern steps at (16, 8).
 - **Conclusion:** Failed.
 The pathfinder confirmed the route is still blocked.
 The central boulder seems to be a red herring.
+- **Conclusion:** Failed.
+The pathfinder confirmed the route is still blocked.
+The central boulder seems to be a red herring.

 - **Hypothesis 2:** Pushing the central boulder right to (7, 17) creates a path. **Conclusion: Failed.** The pathfinder confirmed the route is still blocked.